-The Basics Economics
+The Basic Economics

 - Fig 1 -

 In his book Debunking Economics, economist Steve Keen, drawing on the work of Italian economist Piero Sraffa, points to the likelihood that the supply curve is not, in fact, upward sloping.
 At least, not in the estimation of business leaders or by empirical measurement of the world around us at this time.
 For Keen, the supply curve (the upward sloping line) is more likely to be horizontal, or even downward sloping (see Fig 2).
-What this would show is that our ability to produce, to create and to supply is not being constrained by the conditions of supply, but rather by the conditions of demand; we could potentially produce more and at lower unit costs than the economy outputs at the present time.
+And what that shows is that our ability to produce and to supply is not being constrained by the conditions of supply, but rather by the conditions of demand.
+We could potentially produce more and at lower unit costs than we do at the present time.

 - Fig 2 -

-Capitalism's many problems, then, are not a reflection of our limited productive potential, or our inability to do economics better, they are a product of distortionary pressures which render the majority of us unable to demand that which we can produce.
+And that would seem to provide support for the idea that the problems of capitalist economics are systemic and internal, rather than imposed by the natural world or the present state of human capability.
+If so, then what we're dealing with are distortionary pressures which render the majority unable to demand that which we are able to produce.
 And it's a truly basic economic fundamental that if it cannot be demanded, it will not be produced: